run2bizdocs/documentation/en-us/docs/4biz-helium/processes/release/use/execute-release.md

 !!! abstract "NOTE"

-    It's mandatory to set a situation.
+    It is mandatory to set a situation.

-When select solved or canceled, it'll be necessary to complete two fields:
+When select solved or canceled, it will be necessary to complete two fields:

 |Field|Description|
 |-----|-----------|